Alanshnir/imessage_analyzer_deployable/README.md

 5. **RQ5**: Sentiment analysis (positive/negative/neutral message analysis)
 6. **RQ6**: GPT-powered chatbot for querying your behavior (AI-powered insights)

+We published a paper with preliminary findings and applications of our tool, which can be accessed here: https://arxiv.org/abs/2512.11079

 ## Features

 - 🔒 **Privacy-first**: All processing happens locally on your device.
 No data is sent over the network.